git-lfs/git-lfs/docs/proposals/locking.md

 // a `LockRequest`.
 type LockResponse struct {
         // Lock is the Lock that was optionally created in response to the
         // payload that was sent (see above).
+If the lock already exists, then
+        // the existing lock is sent in this field instead, and the author of
+        // that lock remains the same, meaning that the client failed to obtain
+        // that lock.
+An HTTP status of "409 - Conflict" is used here.
         //
         // If the lock was unable to be created, this field will hold the
         // zero-value of Lock and the Err field will provide a more detailed set